3.16 Provisions, Contingent Liabilities & Contingent Assets

 For assets & liabilities that are recognised in the Standalone Financial Statements on a recurring basis, the Company determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

 3.22 The previous year numbers have been reclassified wherever necessary.
 Unless otherwise stated, all amounts are in Million Indian Rupees.
-Items reflecting as 0.00 denotes value less than H 5000.
+Items reflecting as 0.00 denotes value less than?
+5000.

-3.23 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+3.23 3.23 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 (i) The Rupee Term Loan is secured as below: